gmmatt/torgeternity/Readme.md

 For manual installation, use the provided manifest URL in the "*Install System*" popup window while managing game systems.

 v.
-2.4.5
-- This is a beta for what will eventually be 2.5.0
+2.5.0
 - From Durak: When rolling for active defenses, an Active Effect is created that modifies those defenses.
 - Substantial overhaul of skill check system.
 The system is now streamlined to create a consistent skill test experience.
 No need to shift-click to get test to account for targets.
-- Attack-type powers now work as attacks.
+- Attack-type powers now work as attacks versus targets, and calculate damage.
+- Powers are now listed below attacks on main page of character sheet
+- We have migrated all card images to webp format.
+Thanks to BadIdeasBureau your custom decks that rely on images in the core system or published modules should also migrate to the new format.

 v.
 2.4.4
 - Fixed bug that prevented entry of threat data